DxMADARA/portfolio-website/README.md

 DNS name: Not configured

 Connect to virtual machines

 There are several ways to access your Azure virtual machines.
 The Azure portal supports options for connecting your Windows and Linux machines, and making connections by using Azure Bastion.
 The following diagram shows how you can connect Azure virtual machines with the SSH and RDP protocols, Cloud Shell, and Azure Bastion.

-Commands

 Why we used it :- For creating docker image

-                                               This is Repositories

-    This is container registry

 Step 1: Create an Azure Container Registry